claint76/inivation-docs/Hardware user guides/User_guide_-_Biasing.md

 guide](https://www.inilabs.com/support/faq/).*

-This guide explains how to control the on-chip parameters ("biases") of our Dynamic Vision Sensors (DVS128, eDVS, DAVIS240) and Dynamic Audio Sensors (DAS1).
+This guide explains how to control the on-chip parameters ("biases") of our Dynamic Vision Sensors (DVS128, eDVS, DAVIS240).

 Note: The eDVS and DVS128-PAER use the same chip as the DVS128 - in this guide, all information about the DVS128 applies equally to these other